Snowpipe Streaming

 The application should capture errors using the response from the insertRow (single row) or insertRows (set of rows) methods.

-The API ingests rows via one or more channels.
+The API ingests rows through one or more channels.
 A channel represents a logical, named streaming connection to Snowflake for loading data into a table.
 A single channel maps to exactly one table in Snowflake; however, multiple channels can point to the same table.
-The Client SDK has the ability to open multiple channels to multiple tables, however the SDK cannot open channels across accounts.
-The ordering of rows and their corresponding offset tokens are preserved within a channel, but not across channels that point to the same table.
+The Client SDK can open multiple channels to multiple tables; however the SDK cannot open channels across accounts.
+The ordering of rows and their corresponding offset tokens are preserved within a channel but not across channels that point to the same table.

 Snowpipe streaming client channel table mapping